Esa Piironen: Architectural career

 During the study years Esa Piironen worked at the Architectural Office of Pekka Pitkänen in Turku 1959-1969 as a helping assistant for instance designing the Chapel of Holy Cross.
 Esa Piironen started private practice in 1966 with Mikko Pulkkinen in Turku.
 They designed mostly small private houses around Turku until 1971.
 In 1970 Esa Piironen established a new office called Suunnittelutoimisto G4 with Ola Laiho, Esko Miettinen and Juhani Pallasmaa.
 They designed sign systems for Helsinki Metro and State Railways and other institutes until 1985.
 In 1978 Esa Piironen established a new office with Sakari Aartelo.
 Their main work is Tampere Hall (a concert and congress hall for 2000 persons) based on a 1st prize competition entry.
 Tampere Hall was completed in 1990.

 The office of Esa Piironen Architects was established in 1990.
 The firm has completed a wide variety of projects from small scale street furniture design to large scale urban design.
 Many realized projects are based on winning public competition entries.
 Esa Piironen Architects are working mostly with state and city municipalities but also with private companies and individuals.
 The firm has always practised environmentally responsible architecture.
-The practice has been characterised by a constant commitment to architecture based on a humanistic principle.
-One of the main works is Helsinki Railway Station Platform Roofing (2001) based on an international competition entry.
+The practice has been characterised by a constant commitment to architecture based on humanism.
+One of the main works is Helsinki Central Station Platform Roofing (2001) based on an international competition entry.